tetratelabs/istio-distro.io/content/en/blog/external-ca-integration-with-cert-manager-using-istio-csr/index.md

 ### Configure cert-manager Issuer

-While we could use cert-manager to connect with several Issuers, in this example we would configure cert-manager to create a self-signed CA to issue workload certificates. `istio-ca` secret would hold the CA key/cert pair.
+While we could use cert-manager to connect with several Issuers, in this example we would configure cert-manager to create a self-signed CA to issue workload certificates.
+The `istio-ca` secret would hold the CA key/cert pair.

 ```yaml
 apiVersion: cert-manager.io/v1